Hi, I'm Evan Troxel

 From an early age I was encouraged to do two things that led me to decide to become an architect.
 The first was to always seek new experiences.
 Our family traveled a lot, and always found something new which helped us all gain a bigger perspective.
 The second was that I was encouraged to solve problems using a hands-on approach.
 I’m sure it’s why I still love being in my workshop so much.
 Thinking back, I’ve always been very curious and hands-on.
 I took apart and reassembled just about anything I could grab hold of.
 These are traits I rely on to get out of my comfort zone and always continue learning new things.

-Until recently, I taught for 10 years at California State Polytechnic University, Pomona and 2 years at Mt.
+I have taught previously at California State Polytechnic University, Pomona and 2 years at Mt.
 San Antonio Community College in their architecture departments focusing on digital design skills and the integration of digital and analog design in the studio environment.
 I continue to teach, but instead of doing it at a school, I've opened my own online courses over at Method Digital Training.
 More on that in a bit.
 I continue to stay involved at the local architecture schools on design review jury's.

 You can see examples of my work on this site including architecture, photography, art, fabrication, music, and writing among other things.
 I love doing all kinds of projects and define myself as a renaissance man.
 Like I said, I have many interests.